 What mental health support is available for new and expecting parents?

-Perinatal Mental Health problems are those that occur during pregnancy and up 2 years following the birth of a child.
+Perinatal Mental Health problems are those that occur during pregnancy and up to two years following the birth of a child.
 These can include difficulties sleeping, feeling tired and overwhelmed, or struggling to cope with increased stress and burnout.

 Without support in this period, mental health issues can have a significant and long-lasting effect on the women, the child and the wider family.
-It’s important if you are struggling, to reach out to a friend or family member, or a service like TALKWORKS, for support and to know that you are not alone.
+It’s important if you are struggling, to reach out to a friend or family member, or a service like TALKWORKS, Devon's NHS Talking Therapies Service, for support and to know that you are not alone.

 How common are Perinatal Mental Health problems?